QuinterApp/Quinter/README.md

 * View blocked and muted users.
 * add command line arguments for external player
 * Let you customize how much Control+Windows+Page up/down moves you (within reason of course).
-* Fix the problem where empty timelines actually let you somehow scroll through them.